Instrument approach: Localizer approach

 These approaches include a localizer approach, localizer/DME approach, localizer back course approach, and a localizer-type directional aid (LDA).
 In cases where an ILS is installed, a back course may be available in conjunction with the localizer.
 Reverse sensing occurs on the back course using standard VOR equipment.
 With a horizontal situation indicator (HSI) system, reverse sensing is eliminated if it is set appropriately to the front course.

 Simplified directional facility (SDF) approach

 This type of approach is similar to the ILS localizer approach, but with less precise guidance.

 Non-precision approaches and systems

-Non-precision systems provide lateral guidance (that is, heading information), but do not provide vertical guidance (i.e., altitude and/or glidepath guidance).
+Non-precision systems provide lateral guidance (that is, heading information), but do not provide vertical guidance (i.e., altitude or glide path guidance).